 OPTIONAL: Roasted Walnuts & Crushed Pineapple

 I would highly encourage the addition of these two ingredients.
 Roasted walnuts add a smoky, nutty flavor while also layering in a crunchy textural component.
-Pineapple simply offers a little extra tang and fruity sweetness to compliment the carrots.
+Pineapple simply offers a little extra fruity sweetness to compliment the carrots.

 TRIMMING & FROSTING